Export Findings and Usage of Reporting Tools

 SARIF

-SARIF (Static Analysis Results Interchange Format) is an open standard and allows reporting tools to generate "Code Scanning" reports.
+The Static Analysis Results Interchange Format (SARIF) is an open standard and allows reporting tools to generate "code scanning" reports.

 GitHub Actions can use SARIF reports to show and warn about Findings and allow users to review and asses Findings.